 Additional Notes and Information: Tokyo Mew Mew is based on a manga of the same name written by Reiko Yoshida.
 The series was directed by Noriyuki Abe and was produced by Studio Pierrot.

 The series was licensed for the awful English Dub by 4Kids, but 4Kids only dubbed 26 out of 52 episodes because they lost the license because they’re awful.

 On the topic of the manga, there was actually a sequel.
 Tokyo Mew Mew a la Mode showcases a new Mew Mew named Beri/Berry (All of the Mews are named after foods – Ichigo means strawberry and Zakuro means pomegranate) who is fused with both a cat and a bunny.
 Cat becausem I guessm the leader absolutely needs to be a cat, and bunny to differentiate between her and Ichigo.
 It could also be a throwback to Sailor Moon.

 Ichigo doesn’t appear much in this manga as she’s studying overseas with Aoyama, thus Beri has taken over leadership of the Mews despite the fact that the other Mews have far more experience.

 Year: 2002 – 2003

-Anyway, no swearing, little violence, no nudity (barring transformation scenes but it’s nothing worse than Sailor Moon, in fact it’s probably less so since these girls are younger than the girls in Sailor Moon thus none of them have particularly prominent chests, Zakuro excluded a little.)
+Anyway, no swearing, little violence, no nudity (barring transformation scenes, but it’s nothing worse than Sailor Moon.
+In fact, it’s probably less so since these girls are younger than the girls in Sailor Moon thus none of them have particularly prominent chests, Zakuro excluded a little.)
 There is some blood later, as Kisshu gets seriously wounded, but it’s not that much.
 Later someone gets run through with a sword too, but no blood or wound is seen.
 6+